Bridgewater-Raritan Regional School District: Board of education

 The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either one or two seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 The district's nine-member board of education is apportioned by population between Bridgewater and Raritan.
 Since the early 1990s, Bridgewater has elected eight of the board members and Raritan has elected one.
 Board members serve three-year terms of office on a staggered basis, with three members up for election each year.
-For 2022, the board president is Steven Singer and the vice president is Lynne Hurley, both of Bridgewater.
+For 2026, the board president is Michael Pepe of Raritan and the vice president is Rebecca Hassouna of Bridgewater.